-I’m on a mission to reduce my food waste and I’ll be checking in regularly on how I’m doing as part of #FoodWasteFriday.
-Since I kicked this off on 21 January 2017, here’s my progress:
+I’m on a mission to reduce my foodwaste and I’ll be checking in regularly on how I’m doing as part of #FoodWasteFriday.
+Since I last checked in on 10 February 2017, here’s my progress:

 Decluttering is not without its drawbacks.
 One of those drawbacks is that I’ve become desensitised to the volume of waste my lifestyle creates.